tpage99/wcpartners/src/pages/resources/community-events.md

 The Live, Learn, Work, Play Resource Fair and Conference is free for families supporting children and adults with developmental disabilities.
 Breakout sessions will include: Legal Questions and Answers, Employment Options, and Social Security, Medicaid, and Benefits.
 Visit with representatives from early childhood services, educational resources, health and wellness, social and recreational activities, employment services, independent living resources, and more!
 Childcare is not available.

 Learn more at: https://www.facebook.com/events/624229221398018/

+### Springfield Park Board TEAM - 2nd Fall Session

+_Second Fall session runs from October 29 through December 10_

+Springfield Park Board offers specialized programs for adults 18 years and up with disabilities, for those opting not to participate in Inclusion.
+Exciting fall programming lineup, including T.E.A.M.
+(Travel, Entertainment, Art and Music Class) at Northview Center, Ceramics classes and Chair Yoga.
+Class sizes are limited and registration is required.

+Register by October 25, 2019.
+To learn more, visit: https://www.parkboard.org/335/Adult-Programs

 ---